 Posts marking the boundary of the offset site will be set up to clearly identify the area for monitoring and management purposes.
-Posts will be located in accordance with advice from TfN and/or a qualified ecologist to ensure impacts to native vegetation are avoided.
+Posts will be located in accordance with advice from a qualified ecologist to ensure impacts to native vegetation are avoided.